Giskard-AI/giskard-hub/script-docs/hub/guide/annotate.rst

 In more advanced cases, the conversation is a multi-turn dialogue between the user and the agent, terminating with a final user message.
 When testing, we will pass the conversation history to your agent to generate the response that will be evaluated.

-The Datasets section of the LLM Hub provides an interface for reviewing and assigning evaluation criteria (checks) to conversations.
+The Datasets section of the Giskard Hub provides an interface for reviewing and assigning evaluation criteria (checks) to conversations.

 .. admonition:: Note
   Except for very specific cases, conversations should always end with a user message.
 The next agent response will be generated and evaluated at runtime.